mmuratarat/mmuratarat.github.io/_pages/faq.md

 In principle, statistical significance helps quantify whether a result is likely due to chance or to some factor of interest.
 More technically, it means that if the Null Hypothesis is true (which means there really is no difference), there’s a low probability of getting a result that is different.
 To determine whether the observed difference is statistically significant, we look at two outputs of a statistical test: (1) p-value (a conventional threshold for declaring statistical significance is a p-value of less than 0.05), and (2) Confidence interval (a confidence interval around a difference that does not cross zero also indicates statistical significance).

-Statistical significance does not mean practical significance (business relevance).
-Only by considering context can we determine whether a difference is practically significant; that is, whether it requires action.
+Statistical significance does not mean practical significance.
+Practical significance refers to the magnitude of the difference, which is known as the effect size.
+Results are practically significant when the difference is large enough to be meaningful in real life.
+What is meaningful may be subjective and may depend on the context.

 A statistically significant result is not attributed to chance and depends on two key variables: sample size and effect size.
 Sample size refers to how large the sample for your experiment is.
 The larger your sample size, the more confident you can be in the result of the experiment (assuming that it is a randomized sample).
 You will run into sampling errors if your sample size is too low.
 There is a small effect size (say a 0.1% increase in conversion rate) you will need a very large sample size to determine whether that difference is significant or just due to chance.